BengRhui/UMH25_Team_Error_404/README.md

 ---

-### Step 2: Divide data equally based on time interval
-The data is divided into different time intervals (e.g. days / hours) to be used later.

----

-### Step 3: Label each interval with market regime
+### Step 2: Label each interval with market regime
 Using algorithm, we will label each divided data with a market regime (e.g. bull, bear, neutral).<br>
 Some of the approaches / techniques considered include using:
 - Clustering methods (e.g. k-means clustering)